garethalexander/SolidAngle/README.md

 Threshold_ninf_dot_n=-0.95
 A double between 0 and -1.
 The user defined threshold discussed in the section "Remarks on Numerical Implementation".
 It specifies when you consider the most negative value of n dot n_infty unacceptable (when your discretization starts missing the Lorentzian peaks near the surface of discontinuity).
 In practice, this is set somewhere between -0.9 and -0.8 --- just try -0.95, and if the answer has unacceptable artefacts, make it less negative.

+Gradient = 0
+A bool, indicating whether the code should additionally compute and output the gradient of the solid angle, as computed using the Biot-Savart law.
 ---

 (2) A file containing an ordered list (the ordering defining an orientation) of points also called <my_knot_name>.txt, with newlines between points and spaces separating the coordinates within points.
 If inputting a link (see the Whitehead Link example), provide each component in a separate file, the naming convention going <my_knot_name>_0.txt, <my_knot_name>_1.txt etc. Note the numbering is 0-based.